glideins not propery configuring the shell

 With possibly many bad side effects.

-#1 Updated by Igor Sfiligoi almost 7 years ago
+#1 Updated by Igor Sfiligoi about 7 years ago

 Here is the description of this behavior from the bash manual: